 Entrance Fee: ₹40

 Just like malls, Bangalore is absolutely crawling with hundreds of pubs, restaurants, and cafes.
 You can find everything from high-end dining to gastropubs and cheap local eateries.
-The city is also full of chic bars, trendiest nightclubs, and cosy microbreweries, making it the perfect place to indulge in a session of pub-hopping.
+The city is also full of chic bars, the trendiest nightclubs, and cosy microbreweries, making it the perfect place to indulge in a session of pub-hopping.
+Indiranagar, Koramangala and MG Road are some of the best places for you to explore pubs and restaurants.
+Right from themed restaurants to noisy pubs that are reminiscent of old Bangalore, these areas of Bangalore have the best to offer you.

 21. Gavi Gangadhareshwara Cave Temple